 The Faculty Senate considers a wide range of problems and policies, including all proposals for changes in curriculum and degree requirements.
 It also serves as the primary advising body to the president on policy decisions and matters affecting the faculty.
 The Faculty Senate consists of thirty-four members, twenty-six of whom are tenured or tenure-track faculty members elected for a three-year term.
 The number of representatives elected from each school is based on their proportionate number of tenure-track faculty appointments at Rice as determined by the Senate every three years.
 Among the representatives elected at "any rank" from each of the schools, no more than two persons may serve from any single department.
-Four additional senators are elected by non tenure-track faculty: three members are to be, and elected by, benefits-eligible faculty holding non-tenured, non-tenure track teaching appointments at the ranks of instructor, lecturer at any rank, artist-teacher, associate professor, or professor in the practice, excepting adjunct, visiting, and post-doctoral appointees.
+Four additional senators are elected by non-tenure-track faculty: three members are to be, and elected by, benefits-eligible faculty holding non-tenured, non-tenure track teaching appointments at the ranks of assistant teaching professor, associate teaching professor, teaching professor, instructor, lecturer at any rank, artist-teacher, associate professor, or professor in the practice, excepting adjunct, visiting, and post-doctoral appointees.
 No more than one representative may come from one school.
-One member is to be, and elected by, faculty holding non-tenured and non tenure-track research appointments at the ranks of faculty fellow, senior faculty fellow and distinguished faculty fellow.
+One member is to be, and elected by, faculty holding non-tenured and non-tenure-track research appointments at the ranks of assistant research professor, associate research professor, and research professor.
 The president appoints and the Senate approves two additional senators, and the president and provost serve as non-voting, ex officio members of the Senate.

 Each year, the Faculty Senate elects a speaker, who acts as its chief spokesperson and as a spokesperson for the faculty, as well as a deputy speaker, who assists the speaker and serves in the speaker's place in the event of the speaker's absence.
 In addition to the speaker and deputy speaker, an additional six to eight senators are elected to the Executive Committee, which sets the agendas for the Senate meetings.
 The speaker chairs Senate meetings, Executive Committee meetings, and plenary meetings of the faculty.
 Both the agenda and minutes of Faculty Senate meetings are made available at the Faculty Senate website.
 The Faculty Senate also maintains a series of working groups on matters of relevance to the faculty.
 One Senator acts, in addition, as Convener of Appeal, Grievance, and Hearing panels.
 The majority of the members of any one of these panels must be members of the elected Senate.